jamonholmgren/ProMotion/README.md

 ## Contributing

 I'm really looking for feedback.
 Tweet me with your ideas or open a ticket (I don't mind!) and let's discuss.

+### Submitting a Pull Request

+1. Fork the project
+2. Create a feature branch
+3. Code
+4. Update or create new specs
+5. Make sure tests are passing by running `rake spec`
+6. Submit pull request